isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 Once the Fighter marker has taken effect it returns to its carrier and is removed from play.
 Any Fighters which have not taken effect by the following Roundup Phase are removed as they are forced to fly back and refuel.

 _For example: 4 UCM Fighters are launched to protect a friendly target.
 The target gains +12 PD and the Fighters stay with it until the owning player chooses to use the Fighters to supplement its Point Defence against an attack from Launch Assets or Close Action weapons.
-The owning player can choose to add some, all or none of the escorting Fighter markers to its defence when attacked, gaining +3PD for each._
+The owning player can choose to add some, all or none of the escorting Fighter markers to its defence when attacked, gaining +3PD for each_.

 **Enemy Ships:** Remove one enemy Fighter token from this ship (they keep each other occupied in dogfighting!)
 This may only be done when resolving launch asset effects (during the roundup phase) just before Bombers take effect.

 ### Bombers

-_Bombers are Strike Craft that carry serious ship-killing weaponry, typically deploying a mixture of stand-off missiles and one-shot, high-intensity energy weapons._
+_Bombers are Strike Craft that carry serious ship-killing weaponry, typically deploying a mixture of stand-off missiles and one-shot, high-intensity energy weapons_.

-**Bombers make an attack with their profile when arriving at an enemy ship.**
+**Bombers make an attack with their profile when arriving at an enemy ship**.

 When Bombers from multiple sources attack the same target they coordinate their run to overwhelm its Point Defence.
 Roll all of the Bomber’s attacks together when they take effect and treat it as a single attack versus the target’s Point Defence so the defender only rolls for  PD once for the ship instead of against each token’s attack separately.

 _For example: 6 Bomber tokens launched from 2 carriers attack an enemy ship together.
 Each Bomber makes 2 attacks normally, but in this case they make a coordinated attack and roll all 12 attacks at once.
-The enemy ship’s Point Defence will only roll once against the massed attack instead of separately against each Bomber._
+The enemy ship’s Point Defence will only roll once against the massed attack instead of separately against each Bomber_.

 ### Fire Ships